Access-America/Citizen-Center/README.md

 - [ ] Sign in form for trust level: Guest
 - [ ] Option to subscribe to continuous updates about the project
 - [ ] Account page to edit information
+- [ ] Connecting a bank account
-- [ ] Gamification
+- [ ] Opt-in for Humanity Forward's UBI pilot program
 - [ ] Trust levels:
     - [ ] Visitor (no trust)
     - [ ] Guest (email/password)
-    - [ ] Resident (out of scope for MVP, dependent on decentralized authentication strategy to be implemented in later release)
+    - [ ] Resident (out of scope for MVP, dependent on decentralized authentication strategy)
-    - [ ] Citizen (out of scope for MVP, dependent on decentralized authentication strategy to be implemented in later release)
+    - [ ] Citizen (out of scope for MVP, dependent on decentralized authentication strategy)
 - [ ] Register to vote

 ### In the [roadmap](https://github.com/Citizenship-Portal/Citizen-Center/projects/2?fullscreen=true)